sagrawal003/ip-whitelister/README.md

 # IP Whitelister App
-IP whitelister app in AngularJS
+IP whitelister app in AngularJS (Just a basic working app to showcase writing component based AngularJS code)

 ## An application for a user to select a subscription plan and provide IP Addresses to white list those.
 **About:** Once a user chooses the subscription plan and continue to next page then that page will display a form with input fields where user can enter valid IP addresses and save those to white list IP addresses.